arangodb/docs/oasis/cloud-migration-tool.md

 {{ page.description }}
 {:class="lead"}

-The `arangosync-migration` tool allows you to easily migrate data to the cloud while ensuring a smooth transition with minimal downtime.
+The `arangosync-migration` tool allows you to easily move from on-premises to the cloud while ensuring a smooth transition with minimal downtime.
 Start the cloud migration, let the tool do the job and, at the same time, keep your local cluster up and running.